econnet/econ/motivation.rst

 to level it again.
 This is normal healthy competition and not due to power hierarchy.

-- The owners have control over the employees.

-The idea of one person controlling one or more others is against the principle of `liberté-égalité-fraternité`_

 - Employees renounce the market value of an established company.

 The `value of a company`_ is to a big part of structural nature,